Your Copyright Notice

-For all new content you create and publish this year, your copyright notice will include 2013 as the year of first publication.
-The notice will look like this:
+For all new content you create and publish this year, your copyright notice will include 2016 as the year of first publication.
+The notice looks like this:

 Year in Copyright Notice

 The general rule is that the year to include in a copyright notice is the year of first publication of the work.
 First publication is when the work is made available to the public without restriction.
 This includes selling a book or leaving free copies of it in a public place or posting content on your blog.
 Publication does not include, for example, circulating copies internally to co-workers.
 For compilations or derivative works which incorporate previously published content, use the year of first publication of the compilation or derivative work.

 New versions or editions of works should contain the publication date of the new version or edition.
 For constantly evolving websites and blogs that contain works published over several years, the notice may include a range of years (e.g., 2009-2013), starting from the date of the oldest published elements and ending with the date of the newest published elements.